 As the political mood in Moscow grew more oppressive over the last half-decade, Borisov’s bars changed: Jean-Jacques is themed as a French bistro, John Donne as an English pub.
 But they don’t feel like hollow pastiche so much as witty acts of imaginary emigration: like visiting a White Russian émigré locale in 1920s Paris or a 19th-century London pub full of exiled anti-tsarists.
 Between dinner and dawn you get to escape Putin’s Russia.

-Borisov has opened another place, Kvartira 44, decorated like a 1970s dissident apartment, with the same books you would have found in his parents’ home: we’re back drinking in 1970s kitchens (though now you have to pay for it).
+Borisov has opened another bar, Kvartira 44, decorated like a 1970s dissident apartment, with the same books you would have found in his parents’ home: we’re back drinking in 1970s kitchens (though now you have to pay for it).
 And as Putinism became more asphyxiating, so the free air of Borisov’s bars grew more popular.
 When the oil money began to dry up, most of the baroque, Studio 54-type clubs closed.
 I found myself spending more and more time in Borisov’s bars, where the conversation turned increasingly to politics.
 When mass protests began last year, the head of the Kremlin PR channel Russia Today said the demonstrations were only relevant to people who went to Jean-Jacques.
 Earlier this year riot police, known as ‘cosmonauts’ because of their black helmets, stumbled into the bar to arrest protest leaders drinking inside.